felix-zenk/onboardapis/README.md

 ## Quickstart

-To begin with development you will need to know a few things first:
+To begin with development, you will need to know a few things first:

-* What vehicle type you want to use
+* What vehicle type do you want to use?
-* Who operates the vehicle
+* Who operates the vehicle?
-* What country is the operator from
+* What country is the operator from?

-With this information you can get the needed module from the package ``onboardapis.<type>.<country>.<operator>`` and import the API class from it.
+With this information you can get the necessary module from the package ``onboardapis.<type>.<country>.<operator>`` and import the API class from it.
 For more specific information on finding the API you are looking for, see [Finding your API](#finding-your-api).